 You may have to pay a share of cost each month.
 The amount of your share of cost depends on your income and resources.
 Each month you will pay your own medical bills until the amount that you have paid equals your share of cost.
 After that, your care will be covered by Kaiser Permanente for that month.
-You will not be covered by Kaiser Permanente until you have paid your entire share of cost for the month.
+You will not be covered by Kaiser Permanente for that month.
+You will not be covered by Kaiser Permanente of cost for the month.
 After you meet your share of cost for the month, you can go to any Kaiser Permanente doctor.
 You do not need to pick a PCP.